zishone/mongover/README.md

     {
         "seedOnly": false,                  // Specifies if existing database should be migrated or only seeded.
         "dropFirst": false,                 // Specifies if existing database should be dropped before specification is applied.
-        "alias": "dbName"                   // Alias/Name the database specification will be deployed as.
+        "alias": "dbName",                  // Alias/Name the database specification will be deployed as.
+        "mongoVersion": "1.0.0"             // Specifies the mongoVersion of the database, this will determine if the database needs to be migrated or not.
     }
     ```